notorand-it/bashrc/README.md

 ## Notes
 1. You can embedd the `.rc` file in the `.bashrc`.
 You won't gain any noticeable init speedup at the possible cost of lesser flexibility.
-2. Those are not script in the "*usual*" sense as they ar elacking the shebang prologue.
-This ensures all setup actions happen within the main shell.
+2. Those are not script in the "*usual*" sense as they are lacking the *shebang* prologue.
+This ensures all setup actions happen within the (same) main shell.

 ## References
 - [Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html)